squarerootofnegativeone/Public/Azure/Key Vault Backup/README.md

 # Azure Key Vault Items Backup
-This Azure Automation Runbook automates the backup of items in an Azure Key Vault to blob storage.
-Also deletes any previous backups older than retention date.
+This Azure Automation Runbook automates the backup of items in an Azure Key Vault to blob storage and deletes previous backups older than retention date.

-Requires Azure Automation Account to have an [Azure Run As account](https://docs.microsoft.com/en-us/azure/automation/create-run-as-account) with default AzureRunAsConnection
+* Requires Azure Automation Account to have an [Azure Run As account](https://docs.microsoft.com/en-us/azure/automation/create-run-as-account) with default AzureRunAsConnection

-Key Vault needs an [Access Policy](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy) to allow the Azure Run As account to do anything useful with the vault
+* Key Vault needs an [Access Policy](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy) to allow the Azure Run As account to do anything useful with the vault

 :rocket: